mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 not be bothered with the underlying connectivity state unless this is important to the application's semantics.

-Paths may be dynamically added or removed from an association, as well, as connectivity between the endpoints changes.
+Transients may be dynamically added or removed from an association, as well, as connectivity between the endpoints changes.
 An Association may exist even if there are no currently active paths available between them.
 Cryptographic identifiers and state for endpoints may also be added and removed as necessary due to certificate lifetime, key rollover, revocation, and so on.

 ## Remote

+[EDITOR'S NOTE: not quite right. note that remotes may be at various levels of resolution. resolving a remote gives you another remote. might also be URLs, etc, etc, etc.]

 A Remote represents all the information required to establish and maintain a connection with the far end of an Association: network-layer address,